the-dataface/figma-plugin-svelte-vite/README.md

 ## Getting started

 1. Clone this repository
+2. Update package.json with the appropriate plugin name, description, author, links and other metadata.
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
-3. In Figma, go to `Plugins` > `Development` > `New Plugin...` and follow the prompts
+4. In Figma, go to `Plugins` > `Development` > `New Plugin...` and follow the prompts
-4. Copy the contents of `manifest.json` into the `figma.manifest.ts` file in this repository's root folder
+5. Copy the contents of `manifest.json` into the `figma.manifest.ts` file in this repository's root folder
-5. Run `npm run dev`to build the plugin.
+6. Run `npm run dev`to build the plugin.
 This command will watch for changes and rebuild the plugin automatically, updating Figma's plugin instance with the changes.
-6. To publish the plugin, run `npm run build` and upload the `/dist` folder to the Figma Developer Console
+7. To publish the plugin, run `npm run build` and upload the `/dist` folder to the Figma Developer Console

 ## Caveats